kolkhis/tech-notes/vim/misc_vim_notes.md

 :setlocal spell spelllang=en_us
 ```

-I find gi helpful and didn’t use it for the longest time.
+`gi` is helpful, didn’t use it for the longest time.
 Also `<c-a>` and `<c-d>` in Ex mode for autocompleting all strings or showing a list (when you don’t set list in wildmode).
-I think :~ is not so common either.
+I think `:~` is not so common either.
-I never use virtual replace mode gR.
+I never use virtual replace mode `gR`.

-Some commands I do use quite often that might be less common are `:@“` to run an ex command that I copied from some buffer,
+Some commands that might be less common are `:@"` to run an ex command that I copied
- mainly for testing changes to my vimrc, `@:` to rerun the last ex command
+from some buffer, mainly for testing changes to my vimrc, `@:` to rerun the last ex
-  (I abuse makeprg and use make to do a lot of testing, and sometimes I need to repeat lest run one script to test against another).
+command  (abuse `makeprg` and use `:make` to do testing).
 I don’t think going into ex mode via `Q` is too common, but `q:` is handy for modifying ex history.
 But I don’t know, maybe everyone else uses these regularly, I guess it depends on your work flow.